 What is Medical Malpractice Law?

-And what to do if you suspect medical malpracticeBy Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on January 25, 2023
+And what to do if you suspect medical malpracticeBy Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 15, 2023

 Use these links to jump to different sections:

 - The Basic Elements of a Medical Malpractice Claim

 - How Much Does It Cost to Bring a Medical Malpractice Case?

 - How Long Do Medical Malpractice Cases Take?

 - The Number One Piece of Advice: Consult a Medical Malpractice Lawyer Immediately

 - Finding the Right Attorney for Your Needs

 We should be able to trust our medical professionals to take care of us when we are sick or injured.
 Most of the time, we can.
 But unfortunately, healthcare providers sometimes make mistakes that harm individuals.